c-sp/age/docs/gameboy/halt.md

         ldh (0xFF), a  ; IE = 0x11

         halt  ; The next opcode (0x3E) has been prefetched by now.
-              ; Interrupts are currently disabled
+              ; Interrupt dispatching is currently disabled
               ;  => PC is not incremented and still points to byte 0x3E.

 3E 3C   ld a, 0x3C  ; The prefetched opcode (0x3E) is executed.